maulusck/cdb/webpod/README.md

-certs will be placed @ `/etc/ssl/private`. for now just set up nginx accordingly.
+certs will be placed in `/etc/ssl/private`. for now just set up nginx accordingly.